Ambita/samhandling_megler_boligbyggelag_docs/README.md

 #### Extra response fields specific for late clarification

-* antallInteressenter (number of interested) - Number of respondants to the clarification.
+* antallInteressenter (number of interested) - Number of respondents to the clarification.
 * varighetForkjopsrett (clarification valid through) - The date that the clarification expires

 ### Salgsmelding

 When the object has been sold the broker sends a sales message to the accountant.
 This request message contains all the necessary information needed for updating data and proceed with clarification and board approval.

+After issuing a sale message order the system expects up to three unique response messages:

+When sending:

+`salgsmelding`

+The following responses can be used once, in order of appearance:

+`salgsmeldingmottatt` (optional - clarifies process, can be omitted if no process is needed)

+`salgsmeldingoppdatering` (optional - can be sent before board approval process completed)

+`salgsmeldingfullfort` (required - expected at the end of the process - marks sale process completed)

 #### Request